Celebrating International Women's Day

 As part of this year’s International Women’s Day, we spoke to some of our Opal Team Members about why they think it’s important to celebrate International Women’s Day and what this year’s theme #BreakTheBias means to them.

-As part of our commitment to supporting women in sport, we also reached out to AFL Women’s (AFLW) team St. Kilda, who are proudly sponsored by Reflex.
+As part of our commitment to supporting women in sport, we also reached out to AFL Women’s (AFLW) team St. Kilda, who are proudly sponsored by Opal.
 Some of The Saints players took a photo striking this year’s International Women’s Day pose and shared how they will #BreakTheBias.

 Sharyn Martin, General Manager Supply Chain, shared some advice to young women thinking about their careers.
 “Step up and have a go.
 Be fearless.
 Stop worrying about whether someone else thinks you’re good enough.
 Don’t step back.
 Don’t worry about failing.
 Seek help when you need it, and if you don’t succeed the first time, regroup, and have another go.
 You might surprise yourself and others.”